A veteran world languages teacher shares her go-to icebreaker activities.

 This can easily be differentiated for different levels.
 For lower levels, you can provide a list of boring statements about people for them to select from and survey their classmates.

 This activity is fun for writing or speaking and can take many different forms.
 You could even use it in conjunction with Plain Ole Me.

 Student D: I prepare breakfast at 7:30.

 These activities always engaged and appropriately challenged students when I was in the classroom, and I hope you’ll be inspired to try your own versions of them as well!
-Plus, these don’t have to be relegated as back-to-school activities, so add these activities to your toolbox for when you need something light, interactive, and easy to implement.
+Plus, these don’t have to be relegated to back-to-school activities, so add these activities to your toolbox for when you need something light, interactive, and easy to implement.

 Jennifer Kilmore is a veteran world language teacher with a background in in-person, hybrid, and virtual instruction.
 She is very involved in professional language organizations and is a member of American Council on the Teaching of Foreign Languages (ACTFL’s) Leadership in Leadership Initiative for Language Learning.
 She is passionate about the lasting positive influences that language learning has on students.Explore more related to this author